udcm-su/NTMpy/README.md

 #### To update to lates version:     `pip install --upgrade NTMpy`

+Information and citation refere to [NTMpy: An open source package for solving coupled parabolic differential equations in the framework of the three-temperature model](https://arxiv.org/abs/2002.04559) paper.

 Further information on the solver package itself can be found here: [NTMpy](https://github.com/udcm-su/heat-diffusion-1D/tree/master/NTMpy).

 Documentation and example sessions can be found in the [Wiki](https://github.com/udcm-su/heat-diffusion-1D/wiki).